Stanley H. Weiss, an epidemiologist in infectious and chronic diseases stresses the importance of getting vaccinated

 The federal regulatory structure will need to adjust for rapid approval and deployment of boosters, or combined vaccines, based on initial phase 1, 2, and 3 trial studies demonstrating safety and surrogate efficacy endpoints, with the addition of new, much more vigorous Phase 4 monitoring and assessment efforts for efficacy and safety.

 The great thing about the spike protein of the coronavirus is that there are multiple spots on the spike protein sites to which your body can evoke a useful antibody response, as well as cellular immunity.
 Even if the mutations change the protein and a particular antibody no longer recognizes it, there are likely to remain other places that your body will remember and react to.
 Although a more drastic change, with a whole new sequence, might occur at any time, steps are ratcheting up to monitor and detect new variants.
 The vaccine manufacturers express confidence they can start making new vaccines rapidly and roll them out faster.
 We can pivot vaccines in many different directions to make them more effective.
-We need the FDA to adapt its regulations to enable rollout of analogous vaccines geared to variants incorporating surrogate endpoints, in conjunction with robust monitoring after deployments.
+Due to theoretical concerns about phenomena such as ‘original antigenic sin,’ in the near term clinical trials will remain necessary.
+The FDA has taken an important step forward in examining expansion of its regulations to enable rollout of analogous vaccines geared to variants incorporating surrogate endpoints, which will need to be in conjunction with robust monitoring after deployments.

 Should people who had been infected with COVID-19 still get the vaccine?